eisukeesaki/libft/README.md

 - `free`
 - `exit`

-No global variables is used.
+No global variables are used.

 ## Note